anorakalot/battleship_game/README.md

-# battleship_game
+# minesweeper_game
-Battleship game in development using only base c++ functions
+minesweeper game in development using only base c++ functions